Carbon emission cuts key catalyst for LNG bunkering: Bernhard Schulte

-SINGAPORE Global efforts to cut carbon dioxide emissions will be key for the adoption of liquefied natural gas (LNG) as a marine fuel, German shipowner and ship-management firm Bernhard Schulte said.
+SINGAPORE (Reuters) - Global efforts to cut carbon dioxide emissions will be key for the adoption of liquefied natural gas (LNG) as a marine fuel, German shipowner and ship-management firm Bernhard Schulte said.

 Shipping emits around 1 billion tonnes of carbon dioxide (CO2), accounting for about 2.5 percent of global greenhouse gas emissions, but this can be cut by about 75 percent if ships take measures like switching to the cleaner burning fuel LNG, a study by the International Maritime Organisation (IMO) shows.